-Maintenance Free Turtle Tough pH and ORP sensors are a completely sealed assembly and are sealed for life.
+Turtle Tough pH and ORP sensors are a completely sealed assembly and are sealed for life, making them maintenance free.
 This provides extreme process resistance as well as a totally maintenance free sensor which greatly increases sensor life and reduces labour costs.
-A Turtle Tough sensor does not contain any O-rings, washers, gaskets, or serviceable components/assemblies.
+A Turtle Tough pH, ORP or ISE sensor does not contain any O-rings, washers, gaskets, or serviceable components or assemblies.
 It does not require refreshing or refilling of electrolyte.
-The only requirement is regular cleaning in accordance with our recommended cleaning schedule for your application.
+Maintenance free however does not mean it doesn’t have to be cleaned.
+Regular cleaning with either a strong acid, alkaline or surfactant cleaner (depending on your application) needs to be performed on a regular basis to keep the elements free of contamination and blockage.
+Even if the sensor does not show sign of contamination, it should be regularly cleaned with the appropriate solution to remove microscopic contamination.
 Regular cleaning will prolong the life of your sensor and ensure hassle free operation.

 The standard shelf life for all Turtle Tough pH and ORP sensors is one year from the date of shipment.
 Sensors stored longer than this period may still be functional but are no longer under warranty.
 Sensors should be stored in a cool, dry location with the sensor tip (sensing element) oriented toward the ground.
 All sensors come standard with a conditioning solution in the cap.
 This conditioning solution is 50% pH 4 buffer and 50% saturated potassium chloride (mixed by volume).
 The sensor cap should be kept tightly affixed to the sensor body and sealed with common PVC tape when the sensor is not in use.
 Sensors that are to be returned for shelf life warranty claim must have the original sensor cap and conditioning solution intact to be eligible for warranty replacement.